Myrmex/overview/cadmus/graph-studio/graph-studio-samples.md

     - `id` (`string`)
   - `note` (`string`)

-Some of the output data, like those coming from an event's note or chronotope, always require the same mappings.
+Some of the output data for such events, like those coming from an event's note or chronotope, always require the same mappings.
 Thus, rather than repeating all these mappings for each event in its descendants, we use a more compact notation, where shared mappings are under section `namedMappings`.
 Here, each of these mapping is under an arbitrary key.
 Later, in the `documentMappings` section, these mappings will be referenced by their key only.
 Once the software reads this JSON document, it will dereference mappings and supply other required values, like identifiers.

 ### Named Mappings